 Another real-world revolution that is already leaving an imprint on the life insurance industry is not tech-based but rooted in social change.

-As of this year, more than half of the United States has passed legislation allowing for the medicinal and/or recreational use of marijuana.
-Legal reforms at the state level (as varied as they may be) have resulted in widespread changes for multiple industries—especially in life insurance.
+As of this year, more than half of the United States has passed pro-marijuana legislation.
+Legal reforms at the state level have resulted in widespread changes for multiple industries.
+This includes life insurance.

-The way in which life insurance companies handle the changing landscape of marijuana laws is just as varied as the states that enacted these reforms.
-While many carriers have yet to budge from the tradition of raising premiums or outright declining coverage for applicants who test positive for THC, others are responding with more lenient policies of their own.
-Some major carriers have come out as more “marijuana friendly” than others, but nearly all still require applicants to undergo a medical exam that includes a blood and/or urine test.
+The way in which life insurance companies handle marijuana reforms is just as varied as the states that enacted them.
+Many carriers will still raise premiums or decline coverage for applicants who test positive for THC.
+Others are responding with more lenient policies of their own.
+However, nearly all still require applicants to undergo a medical exam that includes blood and/or urine tests.

-For the independent agent, these changes mean more options for clients who use marijuana.
-Regardless of why they use (for medicinal or recreational purposes), you should encourage your client to be forthcoming about usage when applying for coverage.
-This has less to do with the legal issues surrounding marijuana—which is still classified by the feds as a Schedule 1 drug—and more to do with health factors.
-According to a 2016 survey by Munich Re, only 29% of underwriters who responded said their company classifies marijuana users as non-smokers.
-This means that the majority of carriers out there do not differentiate between marijuana use and tobacco use when pricing policies.
-And despite the growing popularity of alternate forms of use (edibles, vaping), there is little consideration given by carriers as to how the applicant uses marijuana.
+Regardless of why they use (medicinal or recreational), you should encourage your client to be honest when applying for coverage.
+This has less to do with the legal issues surrounding marijuana and more to do with health factors.
+According to a survey by Munich Re, only 29% of underwriters said their company classifies marijuana users as non-smokers.
+The majority of carriers out there do not differentiate between marijuana use and tobacco use when pricing policies.
+And despite alternate forms of use (edibles, vaping), there is little consideration given by carriers as to how the applicant consumes marijuana.

-What is making a difference for some companies is the frequency and reason for use.
+Frequency and reason for use can make a difference for some companies.
 How often does the applicant smoke?
 Is there a legitimate medical reason for their use?
-By and large, if an applicant admits to using for medicinal purposes, or carries a prescription for medicinal cannabis, the carrier is going to price the policy based more on their medical condition than preferred method of treatment.
+If an applicant admits to using for medicinal purposes or carries a prescription for medicinal cannabis, the carrier may base rates on the medical condition.
 For the recreational user, someone who uses a few times a month is going to get a much better rate than a heavy user.
-But going back to the health factors associated with smoking marijuana (mainly the carcinogens contained within cannabis that have been linked to the same illnesses as those found in cigarettes), it’s likely that an applicant who admits to or tests positive for any use, no matter the frequency, will be subject to the same rates as a tobacco user.
+Either way, it’s likely that an applicant who admits to or tests positive for any use will pay the same rates as a tobacco user.

-Overall, life insurance carriers are individualistic in their reaction to the changing tide of marijuana regulations.
-Some are adjusting, while others still adhere to longstanding policies regarding coverage for marijuana users.
-Will the rapidly-growing group of pro-legalization lobbyists and changing perspective of state and federal lawmakers see more carriers taking a relaxed stance on applicants who use marijuana?
+Life insurance carriers are individualistic in their reaction to the changing tide of marijuana regulations.
+Some are adjusting, while others still adhere to longstanding policies.
+Will pro-legalization lobbyists and changing attitudes see more carriers taking a relaxed stance on marijuana?
 That is a question only time can answer.
-However, this is one issue that independent agents and advisors should keep a close eye on as more applicants—especially those in pro-legalization states—bring it to your table.